dacolera/carrinho/readme.md

 ```
 Sign Up

-This project doesn't have a register addresses form yet
+This project doesn't have a register addresses form yet, then you have to assign manually

 Assign some addresses for your user (id 101)
 ```